ceramicnetwork/rust-ceramic/book/src/usage.md

 Start a daemon process for use by a js-ceramic instance.

+See [Configuration](./configuration.md) for more information on how to customize the daemon.

 The default configuration:
 - uses the testnet-clay network
 - binds to `4001` for peer-to-peer communication